andrewavina/ValueTip/README.md

 - made company name, stock ticker/symbol, and price required to enter on backend>models>stocks. no edits made to front end. stocks missing those fields should not appear on my report page after hitting save.
 - added "Date of Price Point" to be able to start tracking when stock prices were what they were.
 - add target price (40% growth) to create/add and show stock views and stock model
+- show stock view: made data show in table to look more clean and organized.